ZeroParadoxHome/File-Tracker-Bot-V1/README.md

 ## Usage
 Send the following commands to the bot:

-`/start: Display welcome message and instructions` `/files: Display files in the specified folders` `/check: Manually check for new files`
+`/start`: Display welcome message and instructions `/files: Display files in the specified folders` `/check: Manually check for new files`
 `/download [file_path]: Download a specific file`